Engaging with ministers, other policy makers and our membership to inform our views to influence government

 Organisations should engage with the workforce to explain how executive remuneration aligns with wider company pay policy.

-Pay for senior executives should be based on smaller and more immediate incentives rather than complex Long-Term Incentive Plans, and linked to both financial and non-financial measures of performance, including, for example, the level of investment in workforce training and development.
+Pay for senior executives should be based on smaller and more immediate incentives rather than complex Long-Term Incentive Plans, and linked to both financial and non-financial measures of performance, including, for example, the level of investment in workforce training and development, or environmental impact.

 Actions for Government